-You need the product code and purchase URL to integrate your product with DevPay as described in Summary of How Paid AMIs Work and Summary of How Supported AMIs Work.
+You need the product code and purchase URL to integrate your product with DevPay as described in Summary of How Paid AMIs Work and Supported AMIs.
 You need the product token if you're going to set up your system to later verify whether a customer is still subscribed to your product.
 For more information, refer to the Amazon DevPay Developer Guide.